Coronavirus forces Christian Democrats to postpone crucial conference | DW | 26.10.2020

 The chances are high, though it is not guaranteed, that Merkel's successor as CDU chair would also be the CDU/CSU candidate for chancellor in the federal ballot next year.
 Some are treating Bavaria's Söder of the CSU as a credible rival for this role from the CDU's sister party.

 Following in Merkel's footsteps has already proven something of a poisoned chalice.
 An early effort from the CDU to name a successor, Defense Minister Annegret Kramp-Karrenbauer, and to set her up as chancellor candidate ultimately backfired.
-Kramp-Karrenbauer withdrew from the position in February this year, reopening the race.
+In February, Kramp-Karrenbauer announced her intention to withdraw from the position once a replacement could be found, reopening the race.

 Despite continued speculation, Merkel has repeatedly rejected rumors that she might seek a fifth term after all.